-Reduce your intake of foods with added sugars and solid fats that provide a lot of calories but few nutrients.
-These foods include: sugar-sweetened beverages, processed snack foods and desserts.
-Calories add up fast with these sorts of calorie-dense foods, which can lead to weight gain and leaves little room for more healthful, cancer-preventive foods.
+Limit your intake of foods with added sugars and solid fats that provide a lot of calories but few nutrients.
+These foods include: sugar-sweetened beverages, highly processed snack foods and desserts.
+Calories add up fast with these sorts of calorie-dense foods, which may lead to weight gain and leave little room for more healthful, cancer-preventive foods.

-Evidence suggests all types of alcoholic drinks may increase your risk of a number of cancers, including cancer of the mouth, pharynx, larynx, esophagus, liver, breast, colon and rectum.
-It's unclear exactly how alcohol affects cancer risk.
-It is considered more harmful when combined with smoking.
-If consumed at all, limit alcoholic drinks to no more than one drink daily for women and two for men.
+Alcohol consumption is considered to be a major modifiable risk factor for cancer.
+Even a moderate amount of alcohol may increase your risk of some types of cancer.
+If you are of legal drinking age and choose to drink, limit alcoholic beverages to no more than one drink per day for women and no more than two drinks per day for men.
 (A serving of alcohol is considered 1½ fluid ounces of hard liquor, 5 fluid ounces of wine or 12 fluid ounces of beer.)

-Whole foods are your best bet for reducing your risk of cancer, not supplements.
-Research suggests the synergy between nutrients found naturally in foods offers a protective effect.
-The best sources of nutrients for cancer prevention are nutrient-rich whole foods and healthful beverages.
+Research suggests the nutrients found naturally in foods offers a protective effect.
+The same findings do not appear to be true for supplements.
+Choose nutrient-rich, whole foods and beverages as the best source of nutrients for cancer prevention.
 Talk to your health care provider before taking any supplements.